Wie is de Mol? 25th Anniversary season: Episode 1

-The five former Moles attempt to complete five puzzles or challenges at the Monastery of Serra do Pilar in order to defuse five paint bombs located in suitcases around Porto.
+The five former Moles (Anne-Marie, Dennis, Jurre, Kim and Merel) attempt to complete five puzzles or challenges at the Monastery of Serra do Pilar in order to defuse five paint bombs located in suitcases around Porto.
 There, they also spin a handle to generate signal from an antenna, which transmits a map of the suitcase locations to phones of the other five candidates.

-Meanwhile, the five candidates who were not previously the Mole begin at the Episcopal Palace and attempt to find the five suitcases around Porto and bring them to the monastery.
+Meanwhile, the five candidates who were not previously the Mole (Imanuelle, Loes, Nathan, Richard and Sahil) begin at the Episcopal Palace and attempt to find the five suitcases around Porto and bring them to the monastery.
 However, they are not told the destination and have to figure it out from clues at each suitcase.
 For each suitcase delivered within 45 minutes, with the paint bomb inside defused, €500 is added to the pot.